-Certain cleaning solutions might eliminate grime, but they can wreck havoc on indoor air quality.
+Certain cleaning solutions might eliminate grime, but they can wreak havoc on indoor air quality.
 Additionally, many chemicals contained in aerosol cleaners can lead to a host of health ailments, including upper respiratory conditions.
 In some cases, the indoor air pollutants can put those with existing medical conditions or compromised immune systems at risk for severe complications and even hospitalization.
 Here are several cleaning products you should consider replacing with more natural alternatives:

 Unless used for topical disinfecting, avoid products with isopropanol, a common ingredient in aerosol cleaners.